Kreutz sungrazer: Discovery and historical observations

+Physical traits

+Most sungrazing comets are part of the Kreutz family.
+The group generally has an eccentricity approaching 1, orbital inclination of 139–144° (precluding close encounters with planets), a perihelion distance of less than 0.01 AU (less than the diameter of the Sun), an aphelion distance of about 100 AU and an orbital period of about 500–1,000 years.
+Erosion of the comets by solar energy during close passages leads to progressive changes in their orbits.

+Most Kreutz sungrazers have radii of less than 100 m, but the brightest ones reach radii of 1–10 km.
+The bodies themselves have irregular shapes and appearances which have been described as diffuse, star-like or tailed.
+The material that makes up their cometary nuclei has a low tensile strength.
+They have only low concentrations of volatiles and thus become active only close to the Sun, since they have lost most of their volatiles during earlier transits.
+Their brightness may peak shortly before perihelion at 10–15 solar radii, after which they become dimmer.
+This may be due to the evaporation of minerals like olivine and pyroxene.
+Other studies find a more chaotic pattern of brightening and darkening.
+The water and organic materials of a comet evaporate first, exposing fluffy aggregations of olivines that form dust tails.
+Dust from these comets remains in the solar corona, where it interacts with the Sun's magnetic field.

 Notable members

 The brightest members of the Kreutz sungrazers have been spectacular, easily visible in the daytime sky.
 The three most impressive have been the Great Comet of 1843, the Great Comet of 1882 and X/1106 C1.
 The progenitor of all Kreutz sungrazers observed to date may be the Great Comet of 371 BC, or comets seen in 214 BC, 423 AD or 467 AD.
-Another notable Kreutz sungrazer was the Eclipse Comet of 1882 (see further below).
+Another notable Kreutz sungrazer was the Eclipse Comet of 1882.
+Other candidate Kreutz sungrazers are comets observed in 582 AD in China and Europe, X/1381 V1 which was seen from Japan, Korea, Russia and Egypt, two comets seen in 1668 and 1695, C/1880 C1, the Great Southern Comet of 1887, C/1945 X1 (du Toit), C/1970 K1 and C/2005 S1, one of the best-observed Kreutz sungrazers.

 Great Comet of 371 BC

 The Great Comet seen in the winter of 372–371 BC was an extremely bright comet thought to be the progenitor of the entire Kreutz sungrazer family.
 It was observed by Aristotle and Ephorus during the period in which it was visible to the naked eye.
 It was reported to have had an extremely long, extremely bright, prominent tail with a reddish colour, as well as a nucleus brighter than any star in the night sky.
-Ephorus also reported the comet to have split into two fragments: a larger fragment which is now thought to have returned in 1106 AD as another spectacular sungrazer, as well as another, much smaller fragment.
-It is currently thought to have been the giant comet which progressively shattered under the influence of the sun to form the entire family of Kreutz sungrazers.
-To account for all Kreutz sungrazers observed up to date, the giant comet must have had a nucleus exceeding 120 km in diameter.